ASFHyP3/hyp3-docs/docs/guides/introduction_to_sar.md

 ![Figure 1](../images/microwave-emr.png "The spectrum of electro-magnetic radiation.
 SAR is imaged using microwave wavelengths")

 *Figure 1: The spectrum of electromagnetic radiation.
-SAR is imaged using microwave wavelengths.*
+SAR is imaged using microwave wavelengths.
+The microwave range extends from about 1 mm to 1 m in wavelength, with most radar applications using bands within the 3 mm to 30 cm range.*

 ### Polarizations